InnoZ/MAS/README.md

 There are several implementations of jdks available.
 The most common ones are the Oracle implementation and OpenJDK.
 Choose for yourself which one you prefer, they should work identically.
 To install Java on a Windows system, just download the installation file of the latest release and follow the instructions during the installation process.

 The installation of Java under a Linux distribution can either be done in the software center or in the terminal.
+[Compare here](https://wiki.ubuntuusers.de/Java/Installation/OpenJDK/).
 To update e.g. OpenJDK, Version X you need to run

 `sudo apt-get install openjdk-X-jdk openjdk-X-source`